Apply for a research degree

 - Your ideas may not yet be expertly detailed – you haven’t carried out the research yet – but they do need to be focused, interesting, realistic, and novel

-- The proposal is a powerful first impression about your potential to become a good researcher.
+- The proposal is a powerful first impression of your potential to become a good researcher.
 It needs to do this in a way that shows close attention to detail: present the information in short sentences and clear paragraphs, with careful spelling and grammar.

 - Avoid jargon.
 Use accessible language that is understandable to nonexperts.
 Where scientific terminology is needed, make sure its meaning is clear

 - Ask a peer to critically comment and proofread your work and provide feedback on their understanding: What is the research about?
-Why you want to do it?
-Why you believe you will be able to do it?
+Why do you want to do it?
+Why do you believe you will be able to do it?
 Why it is significant?
 What you aim to achieve by completing it?

 We may arrange an interview with you before making our decision to offer a place.
 The academic staff who are interested in supervising you will contact you.

 If you live in the UK we may invite you to an interview in person - otherwise we’ll arrange to talk to you via Skype or telephone.

 If all goes well, we’ll send you an offer letter confirming your project title, start date and fees.
 We have PhD cohorts in October and February, but we’ll endeavour to accommodate requests to start at other times of the year when required.

 You’ll be able to view the progress of your application on our Applicant Portal, and, if we make you an offer, you’ll be able to use the portal to decide whether to accept our offer.